the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 ---
 height: 500px
 name: book-dash-collaboration
 alt: Cartoon-like sketch of a big yellow tree in the centre of image.
-A diverse group of people, all pictured within a yellow, green and orange colour scheme, including a person using a wheelchair and people from different backgorunds are watering and maintaining it with the help of 2 ladders.
+A diverse group of people, all pictured within a yellow, green and orange colour scheme, including a person using a wheelchair and people from different backgrounds are watering and maintaining the tree with the help of 2 ladders.
 The title reads 'The Turing Way book dash.
 ---
 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```